 One program that CGU participates in annually is Freshcheck day.
 This program typically is done in person and has a variety of booths set up around educational resources, mental health and specifically a booth related to Alcohol and understanding limits.
-This year CGU partnered with KGI during Freshcheck day and help a virtual event on November 11th at noon and 5:00pm and had students, faculty and staff attend.
-Its particularly important that information and resources are shared with graduate students as Alcohol use may look different than it did as an undergrad.
+This year CGU partnered with KGI during Freshcheck day a virtual event that took place on November 3rd and had students, faculty and staff attend.
+Other campus partners such as Campus Safety, Student Disability Resource Center, and Student Health Central also participated.
+It's particularly important that information and resources are shared with graduate students as Alcohol use may look different than it did as an undergrad.
 At Freshcheck we also provide resources around drug abuse signs of suicide ideation and how to contact national hotlines, and the counseling center on campus.